aces/Loris/modules/module_manager/README.md

-Deactivating a module may have effects throughout LORIS such as being removed from the LORIS menu, or removing widgets other modules.
+Deactivating a module may have effects throughout LORIS such as being removed from the LORIS menu, or removing widgets from other modules.
 The exact interactions between modules caused by activating/deactivating a module are module specific.